Modusmundi/Good-IDAM-Information/README.md

 ## General Security

-http://www.blueteamhandbook.com/ - The Blue Team Handbook, a condensed and valuable book on general blue-team security concerns.
+http://www.blueteamhandbook.com/ - The Blue Team Handbook, a condensed and valuable book on blue-team security concerns.

+https://www.oreilly.com/library/view/defensive-security-handbook/9781491960370/ - Defensive Security Handbook, a great high-level book about security from a top-down perspective.